 This study demonstrates quite good long-term outcomes after surgical VSD closure.
 Mortality is slightly lower than that reported for the general population, but long-term issues can develop, including atrial arrhythmias, ventricular dysfunction, and aortic regurgitation.
 The study was limited by attrition and lack of patient participation, with 68% of survivors participating in any fashion, and 57% of survivors undergoing echocardiography.
 The late increase in right ventricular dysfunction as well as the apparent increase in aortic regurgitation deserves further study.
 Interestingly, perceived health status of survivors was higher than that reported for the general population, a phenomenon that has been seen in some (but not all) studies of patients with congenital heart disease.
 The development of late complications after surgical closure supports the practice of continued, intermittent follow-up for adults following surgical closure of VSD in childhood.

-Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Pulmonary Hypertension and Venous Thromboembolism, Valvular Heart Disease, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD & Pediatrics, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Imaging, CHD & Pediatrics and Quality Improvement, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Pulmonary Hypertension, Echocardiography/Ultrasound
+Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Pulmonary Hypertension and Venous Thromboembolism, Valvular Heart Disease, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Imaging, CHD and Pediatrics and Quality Improvement, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Pulmonary Hypertension, Echocardiography/Ultrasound

 Keywords: Aortic Valve Insufficiency, Arrhythmias, Cardiac, Echocardiography, Electrocardiography, Electrocardiography, Ambulatory, Endocarditis, Ergometry, Follow-Up Studies, Health Status, Heart Defects, Congenital, Heart Failure, Heart Septal Defects, Ventricular, Heart Ventricles, Hypertension, Pulmonary, Natriuretic Peptide, Brain, Peptide Fragments, Prevalence, Survivors, Ventricular Dysfunction, Right, Ventricular Function, Left, Workload